Thomas of Erfurt

-- Ebbesen, Sten, 1998, “The Paris Arts Faculty: Siger of Brabant, Boethius of Dacia, Radulphus Brito,” in Medieval Philosophy, ed.
-John Marenbon, The Routledge History of Philosophy, III, London, New York: Routledge, 269–90.
+- Ebbesen, Sten, 1998, “The Paris Arts Faculty: Siger of Brabant, Boethius of Dacia, Radulphus Brito,” in Medieval Philosophy, John Marenbon (ed.), The Routledge History of Philosophy (Volume III), London, New York: Routledge, 269–90.

-- Fredborg, Karin Margareta, 1980, “Universal Grammar According to Some 12th-Century Grammarians,” in ed.
-Konrad Koerner et al., Studies in Medieval Linguistic Thought, Historiagraphia Linguistica, VII.1/2, Amsterdam: John Benjamins, 69–84.
+- Fredborg, Karin Margareta, 1980, “Universal Grammar According to Some 12th-Century Grammarians,” in Konrad Koerner et al. (eds.), Studies in Medieval Linguistic Thought, Historiagraphia Linguistica, VII.1/2, Amsterdam: John Benjamins, 69–84.

-- Grabmann, Martin, 1922, “De Thoma Erfordiensi auctore Grammaticae quae Ioanni Duns Scoto adscribitur speculativae,” Archivum Franciscanum Historicum, 15: 273–7.
+- Grabmann, Martin, 1922, “De Thomas Erfordiensi auctore Grammaticae quae Ioanni Duns Scoto adscribitur speculativae,” Archivum Franciscanum Historicum, 15: 273–7.

 - –––, 1926, Mittelalterliches Geistesleben.
 Abhandlung zur Geschichte der Scholastik und Mystic, Bd.
 1, München: Max Heuber, 116–25.